 Raw copper plumbing pipes and valves, and industrial style sink faucets are a look sometimes embraced by avant garde architects.
 I adore my sink jewelry but piping has its own kind of graceful beauty that I also could easily live with in the right space.
 The Japanese put a name to the look – wabi-sabi – which is a bit of a catchall but then, so is “rustic.”
 In Africa and Asia, where sink fixtures can be affected by tropical weather, industrial style sink faucets are a practical approach often paired with concrete sinks.… Continue Reading

 Finally, a real boiling water faucet: 100° C/212° F!

-Recently a friend “boiled” water for my tea in the microwave so it never reached a rolling boil – bleeccch.
+Recently a friend “boiled” water for my tea in the microwave.
+It never reached a rolling boil – bleeccch.
 At my house, the trusty Braun water kettle is my favorite go-to appliance for morning coffee and my green-tea nightcap.
 So I was instantly drawn to the Quooker boiling water tap the moment I stumbled across this “quooky” video promo.
-I found (quieter) additional videos on using the faucet even more seductive.
-It’s expensive, of course.
-And oh, to be in England where it might be possible to give the latest object of my kitchen obsession a test pour.… Continue Reading
+I found less steamy additional videos on using the faucet even more fascinating.
+The difference between the Quooker and other instant-hot-water faucets is the boil.
+Water is heated to 100 degrees C or 212 degrees F.… Continue Reading